 A process server cannot physically force you in any way to take papers from them.
 However, this doesn’t mean that just because you didn’t touch the papers you haven’t been served.
 It can be as simple as approaching you and saying, “John Smith, you have been served,” and dropping the papers at your feet if you won’t physically take them.

 Remember, this tactic will not make your legal matters magically disappear.
 You will be fined, your hearing will go on, your case will not be postponed for not having been properly served.
-Instead, the following tactics are what you can expect.
+Instead, the following tactics are what happens if you are not served court papers.

 1. Substituted Service